microsoft/ApplicationInsights-dotnet/docs/ExtendingHeartbeatProperties.md

 status of those properties for the duration of the application life cycle.

 To add the payload properties, aquire the IHeartbeatPropertyManager module using the internal `TelemetryModules` singleton.
-Do this in your `Initialize(TelemetryConfiguration telemetryConfig)` implementation method, and iterate through the available modules looking for an implementation of `IHeartbeatPropertyManager`:
+One way in which you could do this is from inside your `Initialize(TelemetryConfiguration telemetryConfig)` implementation method, and then iterate through the available modules looking for an implementation of `IHeartbeatPropertyManager`:

     using Microsoft.ApplicationInsights.Extensibility.Implementation.Tracing;
     ...